bytecodealliance/wrpc/README.md

 Even though wRPC is designed for Wasm components first and foremost, it is fully usable outside of WebAssembly context and can serve as a general-purpose RPC framework.

-wRPC uses component model value encoding (fully defined and pending spec merge at https://github.com/WebAssembly/component-model/pull/336) on the wire.
+wRPC uses [component model value definiton encoding] on the wire.

 wRPC supports both dynamic (based on e.g. runtime WebAssembly component type introspection) and static use cases.